 I fastened the mantelet at the neck with a wide mint-colored silk ribbon and then it was done.
 My definitely-very-quick, absolutely-only-one-week white muslin summer mantelet project was complete at last.

 This net mantelet in Costume Close-up has proved a good base for many costumers.
-The construction is very simple, and then you can absolutely go to town on the trimming.
-You can spend a LOT of time happily hand-stitching trims or you can run a gathered ribbon for a quick effect.
+The construction is very simple, and then you can absolutely go to town on the trimming – you can spend a lot of time happily hand-stitching trims or you can run a gathered ribbon for a quick effect.

 The Lady of the Wilderness made a lavender silk version with a pinked trim.